glasnt/blog/_posts/2015-07-26-on-packagaing-systems-and-liver-failure.md

 ### So, what did you make?

-Horrible awful MVP code that is probably riddled with bugs and doens't work on your system, that I'll be using at PyCon next week to demonstate a point.
+Horrible awful MVP code that is probably riddled with bugs and doesn't work on your system, that I'll be using at PyCon next week to demonstate a point.